Chapter 1:

 Head Researcher: "The Hero communicates with metal gods through tribute-based mechanisms.
 Interesting."

 The head researcher’s face lit up with childlike wonder.
 Paddy just took a deep breath at the situation he was in.
-He looked around the room, the glowing runes, the scholars writing down every twitch he made, and the corpse pile just quietly decomposing in the corner like it had seen things.
+He stared at the corpse pile, the glowing runes, and the various people around the room.
+His brain made a single, clear decision.

 Head Researcher: "AAAAAAAARGH!!!"